 Earl Grey Amira Rice Pudding with Wine, Lemon, and Vanilla Nectarines Recipe Directions:

-1. Add the white wine, sugar, vanilla, lemon peel and lemon juice to a saucepan and set over a medium heat.
+1. Add the white wine, sugar, vanilla, lemon peel and lemon juice to a saucepan and set over medium heat.
 Bring up to the boil, stirring until the sugar dissolves.
 Drop in the nectarine halves and press a layer of baking paper on top to prevent them bobbing above the surface.
 Poach for around 10 minutes until they are soft when pierced with the tip of a sharp knife.
 Use a slotted spoon to remove them to a dish and set aside.
-Boil the syrup (complete with the vanilla and lemon peel), uncovered, until it has reduced by at least two-thirds – around 10-15 more minutes.
+Boil the syrup (complete with the vanilla and lemon peel), uncovered until it has reduced by at least two-thirds – around 10-15 more minutes.
 Strain over the nectarines and set aside to cool.
 Chill in the fridge until required.

 2. To make the Earl Grey Basmati Rice Recipe pudding, firstly brew the tea in a jug and let it infuse for 5 minutes.
 Measure basmati rice into a heatproof bowl, add the lemon peel and strain the hot tea over the rice (discarding the tea leaves) and leave to infuse for 15 minutes.

 3. In a heavy based saucepan, warm the milk with sugar and butter.
 Once the butter has melted, pour in the basmati rice along with the tea soaking water.
-Set over a low heat and cook, stirring frequently until the rice is tender for about 12-15 minutes.
+Set over low heat and cook, frequently stirring until the rice is tender for about 12-15 minutes.
 Remove from the heat and stir in a little cream to taste, then spoon into serving dishes and serve with the nectarines, allowing two halves per person.